D.K. Metcalf Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 - In his one matchup against the Steelers, Metcalf's 61 receiving yards total is 1.5 less than his over/under for Sunday's game (62.5).

-- Metcalf caught a touchdown pass in that game against the Steelers.
+- Metcalf caught a touchdown pass in that matchup against the Steelers.

 - This week Metcalf will face the NFL's 19th-ranked pass defense (272.0 yards allowed per game).

-- The Steelers have conceded 10 passing TDs this season (2.0 per game), ranking them 21st among NFL defenses.
+- The Steelers have allowed 10 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances